 Rubbing alcohol, isopropyl alcohol, or vodka are one and the same when you’re making natural cleaning recipes.
 The high alcohol content of vodka happens to be perfect for killing mildew, mold, and germs.
 However, all of these alcohol options are really helpful for polishing chrome and glass in addition to killing odors.
 And each is antiseptic, which is why you may have seen vodka poured on wounds in cowboy movies.

 You May Also Like: 6 Cleaners to Stop Buying

 You May Also Like: 3 Reasons to Use Wool Dryer Balls

 The Ultimate Natural Kitchen Cleaning Checklist to Ditch and Switch

-Now that you’ve covered the basic of natural cleaning, I’m going share with you my kitchen cleaning checklist and each natural cleaning recipe I use.
+Now that you’ve covered the basics of natural cleaning, I’m going to share with you my kitchen cleaning checklist and each natural cleaning recipe I use.
 Let’s start cleaning!

 Step 1: Clean the Stove and Microwave

 Start with my quick 3 step process to clean the microwave.
 It’s so fast it’ll give you the boost of motivation you need to keep going once you’ve started.

 Use its kitchen cleaning power as a natural scrubbing cleaner by spraying the stovetop, adding a small amount of water, and scrubbing with a scrub brush.
 Repeat as necessary and wipe clean with a damp cloth.